 Credit counseling can be one such kind of help.
 Credit and debt can already be confusing on a good day, so it’s really easy to get bogged down once you’ve found yourself in a financial swamp.
-If you find yourself struggling to get by, relying on short-term bad credit loans (like payday loans, cash advances, and title loans) to make ends meet, then it’s definitely time to ask for help.

 That’s why we’re here to help you find out if credit counseling is right for you.